-In today’s digital world, people spend a lot of their time using social media and emails.
-This makes them the two most essential marketing aids that contribute to quality lead generation and a high ROI for any business.
+In today’s digital world, people spend much time using social media and emails.
+This makes them the two most essential marketing aids contributing to quality lead generation and a high ROI for any business.

 Even though the two channels are completely different, integrating them provides a holistic marketing approach to achieve maximised results.

 The better your strategies, the more edge you get over the competitors.
-Before moving forward on how to combine these two tools, it is imperative to understand what they are and how they are different from each other.
+Before combining these two tools, it is imperative to understand what they are and how they differ.

 What is Email Marketing?

-Email marketing promotes a brand or a product or service by developing relationships with potential customers through emails.
+Email marketing promotes a brand product or service by developing relationships with potential customers through emails.

 It is one of the most cost-effective ways to generate revenue as it has the potential to generate 42$ for every 1$ spent, which equals 4200% ROI.

-Also, email marketing plays a significant role in influencing the purchasing decision of people.
-In a survey by SaleCycle in 2018, it was found that 59% of email respondents were influenced by emails in making their purchasing decisions.
+Also, email marketing plays a significant role in influencing people's purchasing decisions.
+A survey by SaleCycle 2018 found that 59% of email respondents were influenced by emails in purchasing decisions.

 Email marketing focuses on nurturing leads and guiding them down the marketing sales funnel.

 You can use email marketing to send out personalised messages and establish a better relationship of trust with the receiving audience; people always relate more to that personalised touch.
-And messages sent through emails are more likely to reach the person they are intended for than many other channels.
+Messages sent through emails are more likely to reach the person they are intended for than many other channels.